With humorous intent, a sportive poke at the "odd" review

 It brought out a point, alright.
 I'd pay a c-note to see the shape of your beret.
 Hmm, self-consumption, you say?
 Interesting.
 What if a guy's in love with himself?
 "Good ol' Harry; he just went and ate hisself all up."
 Sa-a-y, does that mean if an Italian baker ate his own cannoli's he'd be considered human... or a dang good contortionist?
 Never mind.

 "I refer to: 'Mike Magee sat by the window idly sipping a beer...' shouldn't this be: "seeping" a beer?
 Perhaps this is just me."

 I hope it's just you as most of us prefer "sipping", I'm sure.
 So, tell us... what happens when you drink beer?
-Do you get filled to the gills to where the amber suds simply "seep" out your ears?
-I'd hate to be sitting next to you at a bar... because should you sneeze, you'd douse everyone on either side of you and foam would billow out your eyeballs.
+Do you get filled to the gills to where the amber suds "seep" out your ears?
+I'd hate to be seated next to you at a bar... because should you sneeze, you'd douse everyone on either side of you and foam would billow out your eyeballs.